openequella/openequella.github.io/guides/ReportingGuide.md

 ## User management

-Reporting on user and group information for LDAP and replicated datastore requires a special UserManagement data set, as the user management plug-ins (UMPs) store user and group information outside the EQUELLA database.
+Reporting on user and group information for LDAP and replicated datastore requires a special UserManagement data set, as the user management plug-ins (UMPs) store user and group information outside the openEQUELLA database.

 User management data sets require a parameter to be supplied from a source outside the data set, typically a Universally Unique Identifier (UUID) from a JDBC or freetext query.
 This parameter is represented by the question mark (?) character.